-Parmigiani Fleurier just debuted their latest Bugatti collaboration timepiece which pays tribute to the lastest Chiron supercar, which boasts a 1500hp quad-turbocharged W16 engine.
+Parmigiani Fleurier just debuted their latest Bugatti collaboration timepiece which pays tribute to the latest Chiron supercar, which boasts a 1500hp quad-turbocharged W16 engine.

 As with previous models, which you can see in our Parmigiani Fleurier archives, the Bugatti Coaxial Type 390 timepiece features automobile design cues, such as a cylindrical mechanical movement with a flying tourbillon that is reminiscent of an engine.